hackclub/hackclub/workshops/splatter_paint/README.md

 - [https://splatter-paint-crazy.techbug2012.repl.co](https://splatter-paint-crazy.techbug2012.repl.co) (**WARNING: FLASHY COLORS**)
 - [https://wlhc-paperjs-demo-custom1.glitch.me](https://wlhc-paperjs-demo-custom1.glitch.me)

 Your task now is to spend the rest of the meeting making this project insanely cool and totally unique.
-Good luck!